Knowing the difference between dehumidifiers and humidifiers to make sure the humidity in your home is right can feel like a challenge.

 - Your clothes smell damp or mouldy even when they have been freshly washed.

-- You have persistent symptoms of respiratory illness, such as coughing and runny nose.
+- You have persistent symptoms of respiratory illness, such as coughing and a runny nose

 What are the risks of a Dehumidifier?

 A dehumidifier might not work the same way for everyone.There are some potential side effects to using them in your space, bringing back the humidifier vs dehumidifier argument.